jschauma/jass/README.md

 -V' and/or review the manual page for ssh-keygen(1) to ensure it supports the '-m PKCS8' flag.

-The second option is that you're running on Mac OS X MAvericks.
+The second option is that you're running on Mac OS X Mavericks.
 Their version of ssh reports as

     OpenSSH_6.2p2, OSSLShim 0.9.8r 8 Dec 2011